-A running theme is being surveiled by Madame Q as you edge closer to her lair.
-I’ve been expecting you Mr Bond!
+A running theme is being surveilled by Madame Q as you edge closer to her lair.
+I’ve been expecting you, Mr Bond!
 Parodying Big Brother she looms over you from a giant monitor screen, taunting your noble efforts to vanquish her.
-By the magic of muffled digitised speech you’re cackled at menacingly and branded a “blathering fool” whose “feeble attempts amuse me”.
+By the magic of muffled digitised speech, you’re cackled at menacingly and branded a “blathering fool” whose “feeble attempts amuse me”.

 In the arcade version the speech extends to the exclamations, “how rude”, “heavy” or “most heinous” whenever you’re attacked as if channelling Bill and Ted in one of their excellent/bogus adventures, leaving you wondering if there’s any aspect of the game that hasn’t been borrowed from an existing IP.

 Thanks to the low frame rate of the animation you shuffle around your surroundings in a kind of forwards Moonwalk manoeuvre that sees you gliding over the platforms as if gravity has yet to be invented.
 While it’s hard to imagine this was intentional, the stilted, awkward aesthetic does imbue it with a distinctive B movie sci-fi ambience.